DNA Pipelines Operations

 That imperative remains as strong today as the Institute capitalises on leading-edge technologies to answer questions that were unanswerable only a few years ago.
 We have always used and will continue to use the most appropriate technology to provide the data that solve important questions in biomedicine.

 The Institute has one of the largest DNA sequencing facilities in the world.
-Our nextgeneration sequencing capacity is currently at 26 Illumina HiSeqs (comprising 10 HiSeq 2500 V4 and 16 HiSeq2000 V3) , as well as one set of HiSeq X machines (‘X Ten’), 5 Illumina MiSeqs and one Pacific Biosciences machine.
-For large-scale genotyping, there are 5 Illumina iScan machines and three Sequenom mass spectrometers.
-The DNA Pipelines are further supported by an automated sample management facility.
-The platform is capable of producing more than 1700 terabases (1700 x 1012 bp) of DNA sequence per year.
+Our nextgeneration sequencing capacity is currently at XX Illumina HiSeqs (comprising 10 HiSeq 2500 V4 and XX HiSeq2000 V3) , 10 HiSeq X machines (‘X Ten’), 5 Illumina MiSeqs, one PacBio RSII and one PacBio Sequel machine.
+For large-scale genotyping, there are 5 Illumina iScan machines and three Agena mass spectrometers.
+The DNA Pipelines are further supported by an automated sample management lab.
+The facility is capable of producing more than 1700 terabases (1700 x 1012 bp) of DNA sequence per year.

 DNA Pipelines provides genome analysis services for the Institute’s Faculty.
 The Pipelines process DNA, RNA and tissue samples received from internal and external sources to generate sequence, genotype and copy number information.
 The Operations group oversees the delivery of this high-quality data via a range of technologies and platforms.

 - DNA products

 The Sample Management pipeline registers and processes more than 350,000 samples per year.
 It provides extraction of DNA and RNA from biological materials and delivers automated high-throughput DNA quantification and normalisation.
 Sample management serves the needs of Faculty members, Celllular Genetics and Phenotyping and the downstream product teams.